ebzzry/ebzzry.github.io/en/src/words.md

 - You are not weak; you are not strong, either.<br>

-- Altruism, or more commonly known as selflessness, is voluntary sacrifice without any desire or motivation to benefit from actions stemming from applications of such a quality.<br>

 - Opinions are biases.<br>

 - A nation is only as strong as its weakest peoples.<br>

-- Happiness cannot be shared.
-However, one can inspire others to become happy.<br>

 - We think that we know.<br>